 Research has proven that X-rays are linked to cancer.
-As a matter of fact, a study was recently published that showed that patients who got yearly dental X-rays were between 1.4 and 1.9 times as likely to develop brain cancer than healthy patients who did not receive the same X-rays.
+As a matter of fact, a study was published that showed that patients who got yearly dental X-rays were between 1.4 and 1.9 times as likely to develop brain cancer than healthy patients who did not receive the same X-rays.

 But the truth is, not all imaging techniques were created equal.
 Herein a little primer: